Net Abbey

 Divine Mercy - a message for US today

-Net Abbey home page
+Net Abbey home page Back to links page

 The Sunday after Easter is Divine Mercy Sunday so on that Sunday we think a lot about St Faustina and the message which Jesus brought to the world through her.

-This message was banned in the church for 20 years and then when John Paul II became the Holy Father in 1978, one of the first things he did was to un-ban and encourage the devotion.
+This message was banned in the church for 20 years and then when St John Paul became the Holy Father in 1978, one of the first things he did was to un-ban and encourage the devotion.
 He also established the Sunday after Easter as Divine Mercy Sunday.

 On Divine Mercy Sunday you can receive the Divine Mercy Grace (a Plenary Indulgence) which means it restores you to the way you were after Baptism - sinfree.
 In order to receive this Divine Mercy Grace (which was established by John Paul II) you must go to confession within 20 days of Divine Mercy Sunday, receive Communion on that Sunday with the intent of receiving the Divine Mercy Grace and then pray for the Holy Father.

-St Faustina, a deep mystic sister who lived in the first part of the 20th century, is admittedly not easy to understand and some feel the Divine Mercy message was banned due to her being so difficult to understand.
+St Faustina, a deep mystic sister who lived in the first part of the 20th century, is admittedly not easy to understand and some feel the Divine Mercy message was originally banned due to her being so difficult to understand.

 But looking at the devotion (which now is encouraged in our church) a second time, reveals that regardless of whether we understand the humble messenger, Divine Mercy seems to be a message just for these times when trust comes so hard to all of us.
+And in fact, Jesus TOLD St Faustina that the Divine Mercy Devotion and Divine Mercy Grace was to prepare the world for His Second Coming.

 The message of Divine Mercy elaborates on how much Jesus wants to give to us if we can manage to open our hearts to Him: